Nikon SB-24 Speedlight - Groundbreaking Autofocus TTL Flash

 Setting the flash head to -7_°_ is for shooting distances that are less than 1.5m (5ft).

 If used with a lens with CPU contacts the flash head will automatically zoom was a compatible camera.
 The zoom range has six settings; 24mm, 28mm, 35mm, 50mm, 70mm, and 85mm.
-You also have manual control over the zoom.
+The zoom can be manually controlled.

 Weight: 390g (13.7oz) without batteries.